Kubrah/Autolland-Vehicle-Insurance/README.md

 # Autolland-Vehicle-Insurance
-This project is about the  insurance
+The purpose of this project is to build a robust model to predict whether a customer will file an auto insurance claim in the next 3 months.